phiwi/cardio_dfg/slides.md

   /* The width is kept the same for perfect alignment */
   width: 340px;
   margin: 1em 0;
-  animation: pulse-line 2200ms ease-in-out infinite alternate;
+  animation: pulse-line 2200ms ease-in-out infinite;
 }

 .contact-info {